Who teaches classes?

 All classes are taught by qualified and certified instructors.
 Most of the classes will be taught by Advanced Instructor Lakan Aaron.
 Guro Dave primarily teaches the advanced course, handles testing and student assessments and fills in for Aaron when he is unavailable to teach the regularly scheduled classes.
 There are several more advanced students who are certified to teach classes, and they will do so on rare occasions when a Black Belt instructor cannot make it to class.
 Periodically, guest instructors will pitch in to help students along.

 What does Lakan mean?
 What does Guro mean?
+What does Likah mean?

 These are used as terms of respect, equivalent of calling someone 'Sir' or 'Mr'.
 They are Tagalog words, Lakan translates 'man' but is typically used in the Filipino Martial Arts to designate someone who has earned a Black Belt.
 The word Guro translates 'teacher', but is typically a title awarded to someone that has been teaching the Filipino Martial Arts for a long period of time.
+Students who obtain the level of Brown Belt and the Assistant Instructor certification earn the title of "Likah" which literally translates "creation" and signifies the monumental step in the system towards the creation of another Lakan or Black Belt.

 What if I forget to use the titles?